Skip to main content

 Implementation support

-I supported the HTML, React, and CSS layout while the developer set up the Heroku backend CRUD API.
+I worked on the HTML, React, and CSS layout while the developer set up the Heroku backend CRUD API.

 Reflection